engr-sushant/Assignment/README.md

 •    App is designed for iPhones only.

-•    App is tested on iPhone X, iPhone SE, iPhone 6 plus, iPhone 6.
+•    App is tested on iPhone X, iPhone SE, iPhone 6s series, iPhone 7 series.

 •    Localization is supported but only English localize string file is maintained.